-Describe the tasks that will be needed to perform the defined regulatory functions for each unit.
-Table 1 provides sample tasks for the main and secondary regulatory functions.
+Once the main regulatory functions of the unit have been identified, the next step is to describe the tasks that will be needed to perform the defined regulatory functions for each unit.
+Tables AI.1 and AI.2 provide sample competences for the main and secondary regulatory functions.

-Step 3: Determine the KSA Levels Needed to Perform the Regulatory Functions
+Step 3: Determine the KSA Levels Needed to Perform the Task

 For each unit, the supervisor/manager of the unit should specify for each position the level (low, medium, high) of required KSAs.
 This is a time-consuming task that may be effectively done by a team.
 Appendix II of this guideline gives an example of a questionnaire that can be used for determining the levels of KSAs needed to perform the regulatory functions.
-It also suggests definitions of "high", "medium" and "low" for each competency.
-The compilation in Appendix II should be adapted to the particular situation of the regulatory body, and adjusted taking into account Appendix I as explained in Step 1.
+It also suggests definitions of "high", "medium" and "low" for each competence.
+The compilation of competences in Appendix II should be adapted to the particular situation of the regulatory body, and adjusted taking into account the main focus of the unit under evaluation.

-Step 4: Conduct the Self-assessment of the Existing Competencies
+Step 4: Conduct the Assessment of Gaps

-For each identified KSA the staff member of the unit should assess using definitions of the levels (H, M, L) his/her existing level, without knowing the required levels, to avoid bias.
+For each identified KSA the staff member of the unit should assess using definitions of the levels (High, Medium, Low) his/her existing level, with guidance but without knowing the required levels, to avoid bias.
 To facilitate the execution of Steps 2 and 3, questionnaires applicable for regulatory bodies are given in Appendix II.
 At the end of this process we will have data on all the required KSAs and available KSAs, and we can proceed to assessing the gaps.